PER DIEM LOOK-UP

-Through the Bipartisan Infrastructure Law, we will modernize two land ports of entry in Minnesota:
+Through the Infrastructure Investment and Jobs Act, we will modernize two land ports of entry in Minnesota:

 The Grand Portage LPOE is the second-busiest port in Minnesota.
 The redesign and modernization will better support international commerce functions and shorten vehicle throughput processing time.